TritonDataCenter/java-manta/README.md

 * `manta.encryption_auth_mode` (**MANTA_ENCRYPTION_AUTH_MODE**)
 [EncryptionAuthenticationMode](java-manta-client/src/main/java/com/joyent/manta/config/EncryptionAuthenticationMode.java)
 enum type indicating that
 * `manta.encryption_key_path` (**MANTA_ENCRYPTION_KEY_PATH**)
+The path on the local filesystem or a URI understandable by the JVM indicating the location of the private key used to perform client-side encryption.
+If this value is non-null, then no other encryption key values can be non-null.
 * `manta.encryption_key_bytes`
+The private key used to perform client-side encryption as a byte array.
+If this value is non-null, then no other encryption key values can be non-null.
 * `manta.encryption_key_bytes_base64` (**MANTA_ENCRYPTION_KEY_BYTES**)
+The private key used to perform client-side encryption encoded as a base64 string.
+If this value is non-null, then no other encryption key values can be non-null.

 Below is an example of using all of the defaults and only setting the `manta.user` and `manta.key_id`.